xfsnow/xfsnow.github.io/en/20110420_JavaScript_Class.md

 };
 ```

-Finally, let's demonstrate our成果 and test it.
-Note that in subclass definitions, the `_super()` method can be used in different methods, and they point to different methods in the parent class!
+Finally, let's demonstrate our results and test them.
+Note that in subclass definitions, `_super()` methods can be used in different methods, and they point to different methods in the parent class!

 ```javascript
 var Person = classer(Animal, {